Nerwyn/android-tv-card/README.md

 <a href="https://www.buymeacoffee.com/nerwyn" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

-📦 This repo is a fork of [tv-card](https://github.com/usernein/tv-card), which is a fork of another [tv-card](https://github.com/marrobHD/tv-card), and includes the same features and improvements usernein made, like:
+📦 This repo is a fork of [tv-card](https://github.com/usernein/tv-card), which is a fork of another [tv-card](https://github.com/marrobHD/tv-card) merged with two other projects, and includes the same features and improvements usernein made, like:

-- Fully functional touchpad for navigation (thanks to [iablon's Touchpad Card](https://github.com/iablon/HomeAssistant-Touchpad-Card))
+- Touchpad for navigation
-- Slider for volume (thanks to [AnthonMS's Slider Card](https://github.com/AnthonMS/my-cards#slider-card))
+- Slider for volume
-- Much easier setup
-- Implements haptic feedback
+- Haptic feedback
-- Customizable layout, you can choose the order of the rows and buttons
-- All rows and buttons are optional, you can change whatever you _(don't)_ like
+- Customizable layout
+- Everything optional

 Along with a many other changes and improvements: